gkishard-workingboy/cse428/labs/lab2/readme.txt

 ./lab2.out HoldEm playerA
 ./lab2.out HoldEm player1 player2 player3 player4 player5 player6 player7 player8 player9 player10

-All of the above commands caused the program to return a non-zero value and print this message:
+All of the above commands caused the program to return a non-zero value.
+If the game name is missing or isn't Pinochle or HoldEm, the following message appears:
 Usage: ./lab2.out <Game> <Player Names>
 Game can be 'Pinochle' or 'HoldEm'.
 If the game is Pinochle, there must be 4 player names.
 If the game is HoldEm, there must be between 2 and 9 player names.

+If the game was specified as Pinochle but there is an incorrect number of player names, the same message above is displayed without the fourth line.
+If the game was HoldEm and there are too many or too few player names, this message is displayed without the third line.

 For well-formed commands, the program plays the game as expected.